taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 4. The transaction is valid;
 5. The transaction's nonce is valid, e.g., equivalent to the sender account's current nonce (rule#3 in Ethereum yellow paper);
-6. The transaction's sender account has no contract code deployed and (rule#4 in Ethereum yellow paper), and;
+6. The transaction's sender account has no contract code deployed (rule#4 in Ethereum yellow paper) and;
 7. The transaction's sender account balance contains _at least_ the cost required in up-front payment (rule#6 in Ethereum yellow paper).

-**Only qualified transactions can make into the L2 block to change the world state**, all other transactions will be dropped.
-Int the worst-case scenario, all transactions in the txList are valid but unqualfied, then this txList will yield an empty but valid L2 block.

-### Handing of Unqualified Transactions on L2

-If a Taiko node proposes blocks, it will have to _execute_ unqualified transactions to produce trace logs for ZKP computation.
-Such execution will, however, not change any state variable or block header field values.

-Non-proposing Taiko nodes may skip over all unqualified transactions and only run those qualified transactions.
+### Design Options

+We have two options for validating txList:

+- Option 1: requiring the txList is valid, and all transactions in a txList must be qualified; otherwise, the txList produces an empty block.
+- Option 2: requiring the txList is valid, and all transactions in a txList must be valid.
+Qualfied transactions will make into the L2 block; and unqualfied transactions are dropped.
+The txList produces an empty block on if there is zero qualfied transactions.

+Option 1 has the drawback that one unqualiifed transaction will disqualfied the entire block, therefore, we choose option 2 to maximize the number of transactions that will become part of L2 blocks.